Drawing People

 If you’ve taken a figure drawing class with me before - will this class be repetitive?
 Well, the basics of anatomy remain the same since the last time we talked, but, in my experience, any repetition of these concepts is usually quite helpful, and more drawing time always is.
 I learned anatomy through repetition, and recommend returning to the same concepts as many times as feels right to you

-You can click on the sign up button above to pay and register
+You can click on the sign up button above to register

 A thing about me: